WHAT GOES ON

 ARRIVAL

-Before cattle are introduced into the feedlot cattle handlers will separately identify each animal, record their individual identification numbers, weight, age, and breed.
+Before cattle are introduced into the feedlot, cattle handlers will separately identify each animal, record their individual identification numbers, weight, age, and breed.
 Cattle are also checked by qualified staff to ensure they are healthy and vaccinated against disease.
 Then they are moved into spacious pens, allowing each animal ample room to behave naturally in terms of movement and interaction.
 To ensure the cattle are comfortable during their stay, bedding is added regularly for resting and frequent removal of animal waste ensures optimal health and wellbeing.
 While in the feedlot, cattle are given ample amounts of clean, fresh water on a regular basis.

 FINISHING DIET